studersi/test-4/tutorial-9/README.md

 The different modules are well documented online so this brief description will have to suffice for now.
 And finally, we still need a module to help us manage shared segments of memory.
 These features are required by the proxy balancer module and provided by `mod_slotmem_shm.so`.

 We are now ready to configure the load balancer.
-We can now set It up via RewriteRule.
-This modification of RewriteRule also affects the proxy stanza, where the balancer just defined must be referenced and resolved:
+We can now set It up via *RewriteRule*.
+This modification of *RewriteRule* also affects the proxy stanza, where the balancer just defined must be referenced and resolved:

 ```bash
     RewriteRule         ^/service1/(.*)       balancer://backend/service/$1   [proxy,last]